top of page

 In the Netherlands, plastic single use spoons and forks are now banned.
 Brilliant!
 But instead of finding a plastic fork thrown on the ground, I now find bamboo ones.

 Sure, the impact is way less.
 But do we really think the world can be saved if we don't show it the respect it deserves?
-If people drop a bamboo fork, the future looks bleak.

 My mission is to inspire people (through positive stories) to not drop bamboo spoons